IbnuJabir/Mirtech-assesment/README.md

 ![Mirtech Table Banner](./docs/assets/mirtech.png)

 Mirtech Table is a high-performance, full-stack e-commerce product dashboard designed to efficiently manage and display a large dataset of over 100,000 products.
 Built as a take-home assessment, it demonstrates a robust architecture balancing technical performance with an excellent user experience.
-The application features a **FastAPI** backend with a **Neon PostgreSQL** database, a **Next.js** frontend with TypeScript and TanStack Table, and a **Dockerized** deployment pipeline.
+The application features a **FastAPI** backend with a **Supabase PostgreSQL** database, a **Next.js** frontend with TypeScript and TanStack Table, and a **Dockerized** deployment pipeline.
 It supports advanced filtering, sorting, pagination, and a fully responsive UI, optimized for scalability, usability, and maintainability.

 - **Live Demo**: [HERE](https://mirtech.vercel.app)
 - **Backend API**: [HERE](https://api-mirtech.vercel.app)